The-Dream-Witch/rust-n-body/README.md

 * Could create large interacting bodies such as galaxies
 * Utilizes GPU for calculations
 * Utilizes Barnes-Hut algorithm

-The inspiration for this was YouTube video of an <a href="https://www.youtube.com/watch?v=x62gOfZ9hCw">ASCII Simulation of Colliding Galaxies</a>, the codebase for which can be found at <a href="https://github.com/DinoZ1729/Galaxy">DinoZ1729's Github</a>.

 However, going into project this I had little-to-no experience:
 * Working with graphical libraries, either 2D or 3D.